adamnstone/DigitalPortfolioWebsite/docs/stem/test-generator/index.md

 # Test Generator

-In a Computer Science clsas last winter, my teacher shared that creating tests with realistic, but incorrect, multiple-choice options was time intensive.
+In a Computer Science class at school, my teacher shared that creating tests with realistic, but incorrect, multiple-choice options was time intensive.
 To help, I coded the Test Generator, an application that requires two inputs from a teacher (test topic and number of questions) to generate a test within Google Forms in seconds.
 My code integrated ChatGPT with Google Forms to create a seamless experience for educators.
 The Test Generator is actively being used by teachers at the Charlotte Latin Innovation & Design Department.

 Using [Flask](https://flask.palletsprojects.com/en/3.0.x/), I created a website for teachers to easily create tests in Google Forms by inputting the test topic and number of questions.
 The back-end queries the [ChatGPT API](https://openai.com/blog/introducing-chatgpt-and-whisper-apis) and uses the [Google Forms](https://developers.google.com/forms/api/quickstart/python) and [OAuth APIs](https://testdriven.io/blog/oauth-python/) to create a new form in the teacher’s account.